Northwest Nazarene University: LGBTQ students

-NNU is ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride.
+In 2019, NNU was ranked among the "Absolute Worst Campuses for LGBTQ Youth" in the US by Campus Pride.
 The Church of the Nazarene Manual 2017–2021 states that "we believe the practice of same-sex sexual intimacy is contrary to God’s will for human sexuality".
 The university's Notice of Non-discrimination states that "The University maintains the right, with regard to its lifestyle covenant, employment, and other matters, to uphold and apply its religious beliefs related to, among other issues, marriage, sex (gender), gender identity, sexual orientation, and sexual activity."

 Athletics

-The Northwest Nazarene (NNU) athletic teams are called the Nighthawks (formerly known as Crusaders until October 15, 2017).
+The Northwest Nazarene (NNU) athletic teams are called the Nighthawks (Crusaders until 2017).
 The university is a member of the Division II level of the National Collegiate Athletic Association (NCAA), primarily competing in the Great Northwest Athletic Conference (GNAC) since the 2001–02 academic year.
 The Nighthawks previously competed in the D-II Pacific West Conference (PacWest) during the 2000–01 school year; and in the Cascade Collegiate Conference (CCC) of the National Association of Intercollegiate Athletics (NAIA) from 1993–94 to 1999–2000.

 NNU competes in 13 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer and track & field; while women's sports include basketball, cross country, golf, soccer, softball, track & field and volleyball.

-Along with Eastern Nazarene College, Point Loma Nazarene University, Southern Nazarene University, and Trevecca Nazarene University, it is one of five Nazarene colleges to compete in the NCAA; while Point Loma Nazarene only competes in the NAIA.

 Notable people

-Notable graduates include Lori Otter First Lady of the State of Idaho.
-Kent R. Hill, the former administrator for USAID's Bureau for Global Health and former president of the Eastern Nazarene College (1992-2001), Richard Hieb, NASA astronaut, author Donna Fletcher Crow, and Michael Lodahl and Thomas Jay Oord, Nazarene theologians.
-A notable non-graduate alumna is Mildred Bangs Wynkoop, another Nazarene theologian.
-Notable former faculty members include Fred J. Shields, H. Orton Wiley, and Olive Winchester.
+Notable graduates include Lori Otter, First Lady of the State of Idaho.
+Kent R. Hill, the former administrator for USAID's Bureau for Global Health and former president of the Eastern Nazarene College (1992-2001), Richard Hieb, NASA astronaut, author Donna Fletcher Crow, and theologian Thomas Jay Oord.
+A notable non-graduate alumna is theologian Mildred Bangs Wynkoop.
+Notable former faculty members include Fred J. Shields, H. Orton Wiley, Ben Fischer and Olive Winchester.
 Religious speaker and author Ann Kiemel Anderson attended the university.